App Submission FAQ

-This page contains frequently asked questions (FAQs) about publishing apps to the Amazon Appstore.
+This page contains frequently asked questions (FAQ) about publishing apps to the Amazon Appstore.

-- Q: What can I do in the Amazon developer portal?
+- Q: What can I do in the Amazon Developer Console?

 - Q: How do I sign up for a developer account on Amazon?

-- On the developer portal, click the Create an Account button.
-The portal is a self-service tool that will guide you through account creation.
-After creating an account and accepting the Amazon App Distribution and Services Agreement, you can start submitting apps.
+- On the Developer Console, click the Create your Amazon Developer account button.
+The console is a self-service tool that guides you through account creation.
+After creating an account and accepting the Amazon Developer Services Agreement, you can start submitting apps.

 - Q: How will customers find my apps on Amazon?